dgilmore/ohm_calculator/README.md

 ### To run this project

-Runs the app in the development mode.<br />
+Fork this repo and change into the root directory.<br />
+Run `yarn install`
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />